Statistics for dark matter subhalo searches in gamma rays from a kinematically constrained population model: Fermi-LAT-like telescopes: Detectability of subhalos as pointlike sources

-Focusing on a specific direction in the sky and slightly around, we explicitly label by the letter $i$ the angular bins and by letter $j$ the energy bins.
-For a resolution angle $\theta_{\rm r}=0.1^\circ$, we define the point-source search window as a region of $2.2^\circ\times 2.2^\circ$ about the pointing direction, divided in angular bins of $0.2^\circ\times 0.2^\circ$ (for $\theta_{\rm r}=1^\circ$ we extend the region to $6^\circ\times 6^\circ$ divided in bins of $2^\circ\times 2^\circ$).
-We still use 5 logarithmic energy bins covering the 1-100~GeV energy range.
 The null hypothesis amounts to having no point source at all.
 We want to quantify the likelihood ratio change if we introduce a source in pixel $i_0$.
-We therefore generate new mock data in the same way as for the diffuse emission for $i\neq i_0$, with the probability \ben p(n_{ij} \, | \, b_{ij}; \bar{\alpha}_{\rm b}) = \frac{(\bar{\alpha}_{\rm b} b_{ij} + a_{ij}\sigv)^{n_{ij}}}{n_{ij}!} e^{-\left(\bar{\alpha}_{\rm b}b_{ij} + a_{ij}\sigv \right)}\nn \,,\\ \een where we know that $\sigv \leq \sigv_{\rm max}(T = 2 \,{\rm yr})$ since we consider cases for which we had not detected DM through the diffuse component at that time (we could use $\sim 8$~yr \cite{ChangEtAl2018} instead, but this would not qualitatively change our results).
-In the central pixel $i_0$ we simply set \ben n_{ij} = \bar{\alpha}_{\rm b} b_{ij} + a_{ij}\sigv + \overline{J} \sigv c_{ij}\,, \een where $ \overline{J} \sigv c_{ij}$ represents the number of photons received from a point subhalo in pixel $i=i_0$ with $J$-factor $\overline J$ and an annihilation cross section \sigv.
-The factor $c_{ij}$ obviously satisfies $c_{ij} = c_{ij}^0 \delta_{i, i_0}$.
+To do so, we generate new mock data in the same way as for the diffuse emission for $i\neq i_0$, with the probability \ben p(n_{ij} \, | \, b_{ij}) = \frac{(b_{ij} + a_{ij}\sigv)^{n_{ij}}}{n_{ij}!} e^{-\left(b_{ij} + a_{ij}\sigv \right)}\,, \een where $b_{ij}$ stands for both the DGE and the isotropic baryonic backgrounds, and where we impose $\sigv \leq \sigv_{\rm max}(T = 2 \,{\rm yr})$ since we consider cases for which we have not detected DM through the diffuse component at the time of observation (we could use $\sim 8$~yr \cite{ChangEtAl2018} instead, but this would not qualitatively change our results).
+In the central pixel $i_0$ we simply set \ben n_{ij} = b_{ij} + a_{ij}\sigv + \overline{J} \sigv c_{ij}\,, \een where the product $\overline{J} \sigv c_{ij}$ represents the number of photons received from a pointlike subhalo in pixel $i=i_0$ with a $J$~factor $\overline{J}$ and an annihilation cross section \sigv.
+The factor $c_{ij}$ satisfies $c_{ij} = c_{ij}^0 \delta_{i, i_0}$.
 We stress that here \sigv\ has to be considered as a fixed parameter of the model.
-Remind also that $\overline{J}$ is the true $J$-factor injected in the mock data.
+Remind also that $\overline{J}$ is the true $J$~factor injected in the mock data.